Talia DellaPeruta: Feyenoord

-On 1 August 2024, Dutch club Feyenoord announced the signing of DellaPeruta on a two-year contract.
-During the preseason, she suffered a muscle injury which prevented her from playing in the entire 2024–25 season.
+On August 1, 2024, DellaPeruta signed a two-year contract with Dutch club Feyenoord.
+However, she suffered a muscle injury during preseason which prevented her from playing for an entire season.

+On November 23, 2025, DellaPeruta made her long-awaited Feyenoord debut, returning to action after over 500 days in a 3–0 win over Hera United.
+Joined by her sister after the winter break, she scored her first goal for the club in her first league start, drawing 1–1 with ADO Den Haag on February 15, 2026.
+She made 17 appearances and scored 2 goals in all competitions as Feyenoord placed third in the league, their best finish in club history.

 International career

-DellaPeruta was invited to training camp with the United States national under-14 team in March 2016 and called up to the under-15 team two months later.
-She was a starter for the team that won the 2016 CONCACAF Girls' U-15 Championship.
-She trained with the under-16 and under-17 teams the next year.
-She started for the under-17 team that won the 2018 CONCACAF Women's U-17 Championship and appeared at the 2018 FIFA U-17 Women's World Cup.
-She was called up to the under-20 team the next year and started for the team to win both the 2020 and 2022 CONCACAF Women's U-20 Championships, scoring in the latter final.
-She scored the winning penalty kick for the under-20 team in the final of the 2022 Sud Ladies Cup.
+DellaPeruta helped the United States under-15 team win the 2016 CONCACAF Girls' U-15 Championship, starting in the final.
+She remained a starter for the under-17 team that won the 2018 CONCACAF Women's U-17 Championship, later being selected to the roster for the 2018 FIFA U-17 Women's World Cup.
+She subsequently helped the under-20 team win both the 2020 and 2022 CONCACAF Women's U-20 Championships, scoring a penalty in the latter final.
+She also scored the winning penalty kick for the under-20 team in the final of the 2022 Sud Ladies Cup.
+She made her second World Cup appearance at the 2022 FIFA U-20 Women's World Cup.
 She was named to the under-23 team roster for preseason friendlies against National Women's Soccer League clubs in 2023.

 Personal life

-DellaPeruta is in a relationship with soccer player Peter Stroud.
+DellaPeruta is the daughter of Barbara and Adam DellaPeruta and has a younger sister, Tori, who is also a soccer player.
+She is in a relationship with fellow soccer player Peter Stroud.